desihub/fiberassign/README.md

 Compile doc.tex with luatex

-To create Tikz graphs, process .dat files as in makepdf.tex
+To create Tikz graphs, process .dat files like in makepdf.tex